Cherry Shrimp Selective Breeding Guide For Beginners

 What Is Selective Breeding?

-In simple terms, selective breeding is the process of selectively choosing only the best quality shrimps and breeding them.
-By following a selective breeding process, there is much higher change of getting better quality offspring.
+In simple terms, selective breeding is the process of selectively choosing only the best-quality shrimp and breeding them.
+Following a selective breeding process increases the chance of getting better-quality offspring.

-In the selective breeding process, we exclude the shrimps that we don’t like or whose appearance doesn’t appeal to use.
-We can do that by 2 ways:
+In the selective breeding process, we exclude the shrimps that we don’t like or whose appearance doesn’t appeal to us.
+We can do that in 2 ways:

-1. We catch the unattractive looking shrimps or the shrimps that are physically deformed.
-Then we place them in a new tank, thus separating the healthy and cool looking ones from the rest.
+1. We catch the unattractive-looking shrimp or the physically deformed shrimp.
+Then, we place them in a new tank, thus separating the healthy and cool-looking ones from the rest.

-2. We can only catch the best-looking shrimps and place them in a new tank.
-Both processes yield the same result: separation of the good quality shrimps from the bad quality shrimps.
+2. We can only catch the best-looking shrimp and place them in a new tank.
+Both processes yield the same result: the separation of the good-quality shrimp from the bad-quality shrimp.

 13 Different Cherry Shrimp Types Infographic